 And we were both Navy veterans.

-We loved our country very much, and we of course I still do, and we appreciate how much you how much concern you show for the country and the troops.
+And we appreciate how much concern you show for the country and the troops.

-I just wanted to thank you and and uh uh hope you have twenty more years, and I hope I'm around to listen to you.
+I just wanted to thank you and hope you have 20 more years.

-Uh well, I will and you will be.
+Well, I will, and you will be.

 Well, I hope.

-Because Richard, Richard, I'm not going anywhere until every American agrees with me.
+Because, Richard, Richard, I'm not going anywhere until every American agrees with me.

 I have made this pledge.

-I've made this pledge to the American people.
+I have made this pledge to the American people.

-Well, I appreciate that very much, and I uh I just have one thing.
+Well, I appreciate that very much.

 I hope Obama does not get elected.